Spanish–Ottoman Wars: The struggle between Oruç Reis and Hayreddin Barbarossa with Ottoman support (1515–1529)

-On the other hand, the Ottoman conquest of Egypt finished in 1517, consolidating the Ottoman Naval presence in the Mediterranean Sea beyond the Balkans and Anatolia, while introducing them into the Red Sea, starting a new series of Ottoman wars in Africa and in Asia, which then would make them clash with the Spanish expansionist campaigns in the Maghreb and the Portuguese maritime exploration on the Indian Ocean.
-Another consequence was that the Ottoman dynasty got the Ottoman Caliphate, which made them Sultan of Sultans among all the Sunni Muslims (nominally from Morocco to Muslim india and Indonesia, although initially only Arab states who currently recognised Abbasids or were menaced by Portuguese India Armadas submitted to the Ottoman political bodies) and so were considered by the Muslim Barbary corsairs as their Natural Protectors, and by the Catholic societies as the Political Heads of a unified Muslim world that at any moment could threaten Christianity due to the bellicose policy of the Ottoman Empire.
+By contrast, the Ottoman conquest of Egypt ended in 1517, consolidating the Ottoman naval presence in the Mediterranean Sea beyond the Balkans and Anatolia, while introducing it into the Red Sea—thereby starting a new series of Ottoman wars in Africa and Asia, which then caused it to clash with Spanish expansionist campaigns in the Maghreb and Portuguese maritime exploration on the Indian Ocean.
+Another consequence was that the Ottoman dynasty obtained the Ottoman Caliphate, which made it the Sultan of Sultans among all Sunni Muslims.
+(This was nominally from Morocco to Muslim India and Indonesia, although initially only Arab states who currently recognized the Abbasids or were menaced by Portuguese India Armadas submitted to the Ottoman political bodies.)
+Therefore the Ottoman dynasty was considered by Muslim Barbary corsairs to be their natural protectors; it was also considered by Catholic societies to be the political head of a unified Muslim world that could threaten Christianity at any moment because of the Ottoman Empire's bellicose policies.

-Hayreddin Barbarossa replaced Oruç Reis and in October 1519, this time he sent a delegation of Algerian dignitaries and Muslim jurists to Sultan Selim with a petition of the Algerian people asking for help and be annexed to the Ottoman Empire.
-This solicitation, that generated initial hesitations from the Turks, would be answered positively by Suleiman the Magnificent, who then turned the Regency of Algiers into an Ottoman Eyalet in 1521.
+Hayreddin Barbarossa replaced Oruç Reis; in October 1519, he sent a delegation of Algerian dignitaries and Muslim jurists to Sultan Selim with a petition from the Algerian people requesting assistance and annexation by the Ottoman Empire.
+This solicitation, which generated initial hesitation among the Turks, was answered positively by Suleiman the Magnificent, who then turned the Regency of Algiers into an Ottoman Eyalet (administrative division) in 1521.

-Meanwhile, the Portuguese Empire, ally of Spain with the delegated task of fighting the Muslim states on the "Mar de África" (African coast outside Mediterranean Sea) according to the spheres of influence in the Treaty of Alcáçovas, started to develop factories on the Swahili coast and the Gulf of Aden to fight against Ottoman Corsairs on the Indian Ocean and to expand their economical and militar presence in the region while menacing the security of Egypt Eyalet and the Holiest sites in Islam.
-However, the admiral Selman Reis defeated them on Kamaran Island and later led an expedition into the interior of Yemen to subdue the area, which benefited Ottomans in consolidating their naval presence on the Red Sea and their land one over Southern Arabia, stopping the Portuguese raids since 1527 and increasing their international prestige among Asian states, like the Vizier of Hormuz or the Zamorin of Calicut.
+Meanwhile, the Portuguese Empire—an ally of Spain whose delegated task was fighting Muslim states on the Mar de África (African coast outside the Mediterranean) according to the spheres of influence in the Treaty of Alcáçovas—began developing factories on the Swahili coast and the Gulf of Aden, in order to accomplish two goals: fighting against Ottoman corsairs on the Indian Ocean, and expanding their economic and military presence in the region while menacing the security of the Egypt Eyalet and the holiest sites in Islam.
+However, the admiral Selman Reis defeated the Portuguese Empire on Kamaran Island; he later led an expedition into the interior of Yemen to subdue the area.
+This benefited the Ottomans in consolidating their naval presence on the Red Sea and their land presence in South Arabia, stopping the Portuguese raids after 1527 and increasing their international prestige among Asian states (such as the Vizier of Hormuz or the Zamorin of Calicut).